dotnet/msbuild/documentation/specs/proposed/RAR_caching_onepager.md

 ### Goals and motivations

-1ES team wants to isolate their File I/O related to the which is causing issues to their debugging efforts.
+1ES team wants to isolate their File I/O related to the RAR caching which is causing issues to their debugging efforts.
+This is mostly due to the fact that MSBuild is pulling files from all nodes at once which results in a tangled mess of IO that is hard to debug.

 Our motivation is a possible performance gain however we’re fine with the change as long as the impact is not negative.